Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 You can try creating a https monitor on uptimerobot for the webpage of the server, or just leave the repl.it page open.

 #### Server stopping (with repl.it page open)
-There are several causes for this, but you can generally just start the server abck up again.
+There are several causes for this, but you can generally just start the server back up again.

+## Advanced usage
+1. You can change the .env file entry called "hacker_plan" to "true" if you have the hacker plan on repl.it, but it is not required.
+2. You can change the "mc_version" .env file entry to the version you are using for your server.
+This will not change the version of server you are using, it is